Weakly 1-completeness of holomorphic fiber bundles over compact K\"ahler manifolds: Introduction

 \section{Introduction}

-For a complex manifold we say that it is {\it weakly 1-complete} (or pseudoconvex) if it admits a $C^\infty$ smooth plurisubharmonic (psh, for short) exhaustion.
-Two extreme examples of this concept are compact complex manifolds and Stein manifolds; every constant function is a $C^\infty$ smooth psh exhaustion on a compact complex manifold and one of the equivalent conditions to be a Stein manifold is the existence of a $C^\infty$ smooth strictly psh exhaustion function (\cite{Grauert}).
+For a complex manifold we say that it is {\it weakly 1-complete} (or pseudoconvex) if it admits a $C^\infty$ smooth plurisubharmonic (psh, for short) exhaustion function.
+Two extreme examples of this concept are compact complex manifolds and Stein manifolds; every constant function is a $C^\infty$ smooth psh exhaustion function on a compact complex manifold and one of the equivalent conditions to be a Stein manifold is the existence of a $C^\infty$ smooth strictly psh exhaustion function (\cite{Grauert}).
 Weakly 1-complete complex manifolds sit somewhere between them.
-For the properties of weakly 1-complete manifolds, one may refer \cite{Ohsawa_1981, Ohsawa_1982, Napier_Ramachandran_1997, Ohsawa_2018} and the references therein.
+For the properties of weakly 1-complete manifolds, see \cite{Ohsawa_1981, Ohsawa_1982, Napier_Ramachandran_1997, Ohsawa_2018} and the references therein.
 Recently Mongodi-Slodkowski-Tomassini classified weakly 1-complete complex surfaces for which such an exhaustion function can be chosen to be real analytic (see \cite{Mongodi_Slodkowski_Tomassini_2018}).

 In this paper we investigate the weakly 1-completeness of fiber bundles whose fibers are bounded symmetric domains of higher rank.
 Let $M$ be a compact K\"ahler manifold and $\pi_1(M)$ be its fundamental group.
 Let $\Omega$ be a bounded symmetric domain and $E\rightarrow M$ a holomorphic fiber bundle over $M$ with fiber $\Omega$.
 One can express $E$ as $M\times_\rho \Omega$, where $\rho$ is a homomorphism from $\pi_1(M)$ to the set of automorphisms of $\Omega$, denoted by $\text{Aut}(\Omega)$, and $\pi_1(M)$ acts on the universal cover $\widetilde M$ of $M$ as the deck transformation.
-Let $\mathbb B^n$ denote the n-dimensional irreducible bounded symmetric domain of rank $1$, i.e. the unit ball $\left\{ z\in \mathbb C^n : |z|<1\right\}$.
 We will stick to the notation introduced above through the whole paper.
-The main results are the following:
+The main result is the following: